Are solar batteries worth it in the UK? 2026 costs, savings, and who should skip them

 By: SolarByPostcode

-If you want a quick baseline for what solar output looks like where you live before you think about storage, start here: Find your postcode
+If you want to see what solar output looks like in your area first (before thinking about storage), start here: Find your postcode

-• The core test is simple: Do you regularly have surplus solar to store, and do you have evening demand worth shifting into?
+• The core test: Do you regularly have midday surplus to store?
+Do you have evening demand worth shifting into?
+If no to either, batteries are expensive feel-good purchases.

-• Do not buy storage to “fix winter”.
-UK winter generation is low.
+• Never buy a battery to "fix winter".
+UK winter generation is low (Nov-Jan yields 10-20% of summer).
 A battery cannot create energy, only shift it.

-• Do not buy storage to “future-proof” without a plan.
-If an EV or heat pump is coming, decide whether it will be a daytime load (good for solar) or an evening load (more battery-relevant).
+• Never buy a battery to "future-proof" without a plan.
+If an EV or heat pump is coming, decide whether it will be a daytime load (good for solar, bad for batteries) or an evening load (battery-relevant).

 • We assume a typical UK home where electricity use is often higher in the morning and evening than at midday.